Generic Name: buprenorphine (implant) (BUE pre NOR feen)

 stiff muscles, or a feeling of being too hot; or

 low cortisol levels--nausea, vomiting, loss of appetite, dizziness, worsening tiredness or weakness.

 Side effects may be more likely in older adults.

 Common side effects may include:

 pain, itching, or redness where the implants were inserted;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect buprenorphine?

-Using other drugs that make you sleepy or slow your breathing can cause dangerous or life-threatening side effects while buprenorphine implants are in your body.
+Using other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death while buprenorphine implants are in your body.
 Ask your doctor before taking a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.

 Many drugs can interact with buprenorphine, and some drugs should not be used while you have the implants in your body.
 Tell your doctor about all your current medicines and any you start or stop using, especially: